neptune-ai/docs/docs/index.rst

     <a href="/use-cases/organize-experiments/index.html">Get your ML experimentation in order</a>

-.. |Compare and Debug ML experiments| raw:: html

-    <a href="/use-cases/compare-experiments/index.html">Compare and Debug ML experiments</a>

 .. |Share results of experiments with your team| raw:: html

     <a href="/use-cases/share-results/index.html">Share results of experiments with your team</a>

 .. |Compare and Debug ML experiments and models| raw:: html

-    <a href="/use-cases/compare-experiments/index.html">Compare and Debug ML experiments and models</a>
+    <a href="/use-cases/compare-experiments/index.html">Compare and debug ML experiments and models</a>

 .. |Clean up your Jupyter workflow without git| raw:: html